Michael Lee-Chin

 Lee-Chin was appointed to the Order of Ontario in 2017.

 In 2016, Lee-Chin was appointed chairman of the government of Jamaica's Economic Growth Council (EGC).

 Lee-Chin has made several large pledges and/or donations in Canada to the Royal Ontario Museum in 2003, the Rotman School of Management at the University of Toronto, McMaster University and the Joseph Brant Hospital Foundation.
 Lee-Chin served as chancellor of Wilfrid Laurier University.

-Background
+Early life

 Lee-Chin was born in Port Antonio, Jamaica, in 1951 to Aston Lee and Hyacinth Gloria Chen.
 Both his parents were biracial African and Jamaican-Chinese.
-When Lee-Chin was aged seven, his mother married Vincent Chen who had a son from a previous relationship, and the couple had seven children together, six boys and one girl.
-Lee-Chin's mother sold Avon products and worked as a bookkeeper for various local firms, while his stepfather ran a local grocery store.
+When Lee-Chin was seven years old, his mother, Hyacinth, married Vincent Chen who had a son from a previous relationship, and the couple had seven children together, six boys and one girl.
+Hyacinth sold Avon products and worked as a bookkeeper for various local firms, while his stepfather ran a local grocery store.

 He attended the local high school, Titchfield High, between 1962 and 1969.